NethermindEth/general-agents-module/README.md

 - `setTransactionReceipt(receipt: Partial<ethers.providers.TransactionReceipt>)`: Sets all the values for the ethers `TransactionReceipt` based on the given optional/partial fields.
 Generates the transaction hash if not given.
 - `setBlockHash(hash: string)`: Sets the Block hash.
 - `setBlockNumber(blockNumber: number)`: Sets the block number.
+- `setMaxPriorityFeePerGas(value: string)`: Sets the Max Priority fee for the transaction.
+- `setMaxFeePerGas(value: string)`: Sets the Max Fee field of the transaction.
+- `setTransactionType(type: number)`: Sets the value of type in the transaction.
+The type refers to the "Typed-Transaction features".
+- `setTransactionIndex(index: number)`: Sets the "transactionIndex" field in the transaction.
+- `setChainId(chainId: number)`: Sets the chainId of the transaction.
+- `setGasUsed(value: string)`: Sets the gasUsed field in the transaction.
+- `setCumulativeGasUsed(value: string)`: Sets the cumulativeGasUsed field in the transaction.
+- `setEffectiveGasPrice(value: string)`: Sets the effectiveGasPrice field in the transaction.

 ### MockEthersProvider